Mala Powers: Career

-On CBS's Perry Mason courtroom drama, Powers made five appearances in the 1950s and '60s.
+On Perry Mason, Powers made five appearances in the 1950s and 1960s.
 She was cast as defendant Clair Allison in the 1959 episode "The Case of the Deadly Toy".
 She also played defendant June Sinclair in the 1960 episode "The Case of the Crying Cherub".
 Her most memorable role was as defendant Janet Brent, friend of Perry's secretary Della Street (Barbara Hale), in the 1962 episode "The Case of the Weary Watchdog".
-In 1964, she portrayed blackmail victim turned murderer Helen Bradshaw in "The Case of the Frightened Fisherman", and, in 1966, she played murder victim Elaine Bayler in "The Case of the Scarlet Scandal".
+In 1964, she portrayed Helen Bradshaw in "The Case of the Frightened Fisherman", and in 1966, she played murder victim Elaine Bayler in "The Case of the Scarlet Scandal".

 Powers played the recurring character Mona during the final season of Hazel (1965–66).

-In 1971, Powers was cast, along with Mike Farrell and June Lockhart, opposite Anthony Quinn in the first of the fifteen episodes of the NBC television series The Man and the City.
+In 1971, Powers was cast in 15 episodes of the television series The Man and the City.
 Powers narrated Follow the Star, a Christmas album from RCA Victor.

 Powers was a successful children's author of Follow the Star, Follow the Year, and Dial a Story.
 She also revised and edited two books by Enid Blyton after the author's death.

-Michael Chekhov Acting Technique
+Artistry

 Powers trained directly under Michael Chekhov for many years during her time in Hollywood in both group and private sessions.
-Over this period of time, Powers and Chekhov grew very close, and after his death she was named executrix of the Chekhov estate.
-She took it upon herself to continue the development and proliferation of the Chekhov Technique throughout the United States and the world.
+During this period, Powers and Chekhov grew very close, and after his death, she was named executrix of the Chekhov estate.
+She continued the development and proliferation of the Chekhov technique throughout the United States and the world.
 Powers was instrumental in publishing Chekhov's books On the Technique of Acting, To the Actor, and The Path of the Actor.
 She also published Chekhov's audio series "On Theatre and the Art of Acting", to which she added a 60-page study guide.
-She co-narrated with Gregory Peck a documentary on Chekhov entitled "From Russia To Hollywood" which was co-produced by her colleague Lisa Loving.
+She co-narrated with Gregory Peck a documentary on Chekhov titled From Russia to Hollywood, which was co-produced by her colleague Lisa Loving.

-National Michael Chekhov Association (NMCA)

-From 1993 to 2006 Powers taught the Chekhov Technique during the summer acting program at the University of Southern Maine for the Michael Chekhov Theatre Institute, training actors and teachers of acting.
-It was during this time that Powers co-founded the National Michael Chekhov Association (NMCA) with teaching colleagues Wil Kilroy and Lisa Dalton, who continue to teach the curriculum developed by the trio in Maine.
+From 1993 to 2006, Mala Powers taught the Chekhov technique at the University of Southern Maine’s summer acting programme as part of the Michael Chekhov Theatre Institute, where she instructed both actors and acting teachers.
+Throughout this period, Powers co-founded the National Michael Chekhov Association with her colleagues Wil Kilroy and Lisa Dalton.
+Kilroy and Dalton continue to teach the curriculum originally developed by the trio in Maine.

+Powers was the Michael Chekhov estate executrix.
+She was patron of the Michael Chekhov Studio in London.

 Personal life

-She married Monte Vanton in 1954, and they had a son, Toren Vanton.
-The couple divorced in 1962, and in 1970 Powers married M. Hughes Miller, a book publisher who died in 1989.
+In 1954, Mala Powers married Monte Vanton, with whom she had a son, Toren Vanton.
+The couple divorced in 1962.
+In 1970, Powers married M. Hughes Miller, a book publisher; he died in 1989.

-Powers was a Democrat who was supportive of Adlai Stevenson's campaign during the 1952 presidential election.